Lipoma Removal Surgery London

 Lipomas can either be excised (cut out) or reduced in size using liposuction techniques.
 At Rejuvence this procedure is carried out under local anaesthetic.
 However, we do have the option of carrying out surgery under sedation.
 We normally recommend sedation for lipomas that are quite large and for those who are quite nervous about being awake during their treatment.

 ©Individual results may vary.

 At Rejuvence, we have extensive experience in the treatment and removal of lipomas.
 We offer a complete service from diagnostic imaging, to surgery and even histopathology services to confirm that your lump is indeed a lipoma.
-We are able to achieve an excellent cosmetic result in the vast majority of patients.
+We are able to achieve excellent cosmetic results in the vast majority of patients.
 All of this can be offered at an extremely competitive price.
 We are well equipped and have invested heavily in our operating facilities to ensure we are able to offer all our clients the best possible care and outcomes.
-For further information please book a free consultation.
+For further information please book a consultation.